314-grp-301/314-grp-301.github.io/Title.md

 // Delete this section upon all tasks completion

 Note: (Seymore) I added all the navigation to the assignment pages.
-When editing and copying from assignments to title.md, copy from after the first < br >< br > to before the last < br >< br > (spaces added so it shows up).
+When editing and copying from assignments to title.md, copy from after the first < br >< br > after the navigation link to before the last < br >< br > (spaces added so it shows up).

 - 05 (Done, Brian) (Intro added, Corrected all mark downs from Check Point 2 feedback)
 - 06 (Done, Brian) (Intro added,)